Vermintide-Analytics/ModUpdateChecker/README.md

 ## How to use

-1. Download `EnabledModUpdateChecker.exe` and whichever batch scripts you want to use and place them both in the same folder as Vermintide Mod Builder (VMB).
+1. Download `EnabledModUpdateChecker.exe` and the archive of batch scripts.
+2. Place the executable and unzip the batch scripts to the same folder as Vermintide Mod Builder (VMB).
-2. Then, run one of those scripts the same way you would the original `_Upload Mod` scripts.
+3. Run one of those scripts the same way you would the original `_Upload Mod` scripts.

 ## Details
 `EnableModUpdateChecker.exe` is meant to be used along with VMB.
 This is accomplished with the included batch files, but you can also write your own scripts following the steps below.